Estimated reading time: 6 minutes, 44 seconds. Contains 1348 words

 One of the caveats was that the APs could not be in the rooms.
 For aesthetic reasons, and others, management wanted no APs in rooms.
 We knew this would not be an ideal solution, and we let this be known on several occasions.
 After explaining our reasoning, IT was in agreement with us on this matter.
 However, the management was not convinced and decided to take a chance on the hallway “design”.

-We did our best in collecting data on-site and used that data in our predictive surveys.
+We did our best in collecting data on-site and used that data in our predictive model.
 In the end the initial deployment was a hallway placement.
 We adjusted some AP locations and added some, but I knew this solution would not yield the desired results.
 Directional antennas brought the budget to more than they wanted, so those were not an option.
 They also wanted this in on a tight time-line.
 I had made my concerns know at multiple occasions, but there was no budging from management.

 Thank for this opportunity to allow us to present you with a wireless access solution for your wonderful property.
 Before you proceed to the information in the document please indulge us and read this overview in its entirety.
 It will clarify the purpose and scope of this document.